Clickable arrow icon In this article

 Step-up SIP

 The returns from top-up SIP are higher than regular SIP for investing for the same tenure.
-If the investor wants to accumulate a corpus of 11.61 lakhs by doing a regular SIP of it would take ten years.
-But in the case of step-up SIP, the investor can reach the target of INR 11.61 lakhs in 8 years.
-Hence a step-up SIP is the best as it not only allows investors to reach the target amount faster but also allows investors to combat the effects of inflation.
-As the purchasing power reduces with a rise in inflation, a higher maturity corpus will increase the investment’s real return.
+If the investor wants to accumulate a corpus of 11.61 lakhs by doing a regular SIP, it would take ten years.
+However, in the case of a step-up SIP, the investor can reach the target of INR 11.61 lakhs in 8 years.
+Hence, a step-up SIP is the best as it allows investors to reach the target amount faster and combat the effects of inflation.
+As the purchasing power reduces with inflation, a higher maturity corpus will increase the investment’s actual return.

 Check out our article on Best Date for SIP